Aramoho: History

 The settlement was established on the river in the 1860s, upstream from the European Wanganui settlement and the Māori Pūtiki settlement.
 A school was established in 1873.
+The name may be derived from ara mohoau, or 'path of the North Island takahē'.

 A rail bridge at Aramoho, on the Marton–New Plymouth line, was completed in 1877.

 In the early 20th century, families would travel up the river on a paddle steamer for an annual picnic at Hipango Park.
 Parents also raised money for a school pool, where generations of children learned to swim.

 The National Library of New Zealand holds a photograph of school students and staff from 1915, showing boys wearing shorts, long socks, ties and blazers, and girls wearing dresses, on a small field in front of a school house.
 Another photo of children at the school featured in the New Zealand Railways Magazine in 1937.

 A rose garden was planted near the school after World War I who commemorate locals who had died in the war.
 The garden later became a memorial to all pupils and teachers who had died in both world wars.

 In 1926, Kempthorne Prosser opened a drug and fertiliser factory in Aramoho.
 It has since been used as a fertiliser plant and a medical centre.

 In the 1930s, the Duchess Theatre or Duck Theatre began showing films.
 It later became the Aramoho Plaza.

 The suburb expanded after World War II with a meatworks, a pickle factory, tea gardens, a fruit evaporating company, a zoo, and various hotels and boarding houses.